kurniawano/ictpsp.github.io/_Notes/Calling_Function.md

 x: float = sqrt(4)
 ```

-In the last example, what we imported is only the function `sqrt` which we get from the `math` module.
-If two packages provide a similar function name, your global frame will be populated by only the last name you define or imported.
-If you prefer to keep separately the two functions for different usage, it is recommended to use the second approach above by renaming the different modules and access the same function name using the dot operator.
+In the last example, what we imported is only the function `sqrt`, which we get from the `math` module.
+If two packages provide a similar function name, your global frame will be populated by only the last name you define or import.
+If you prefer to keep the two functions separate for different usage, it is recommended to use the second approach above by renaming the different modules and accessing the same function name using the dot operator.

 For example, `numpy` also provides a `sqrt` function.
 We can import both function as follows.